theshka/visitorTracking/README.md

 CC0 - Released to the Public Domain

 To the extent possible under law, the author and contributers have waived all copyright and related or neighboring rights to this work.
-This work is published from: Canada.

 THIS SOFTWARE IS BEING PROVIDED "AS IS", WITHOUT ANY EXPRESS OR IMPLIED WARRANTY.
 IN PARTICULAR, THE AUTHOR DOES NOT MAKE ANY REPRESENTATION OR WARRANTY OF ANY KIND